frc3268/frc3268.github.io/scheduling.md

 3:20pm - 4:20pm

 ## Competitions
-We attend 2 regional competitions every year where we ~~battle~~ comepte with other teams and their robots.
+We attend 2 regional competitions every year where we ~~battle~~ compete against other teams and their robots.
 If we do well enough in a regional competition, we advance to a district competition, and so on and so forth until World Champs in Houston.
 As of yet we hav never gotten quite so far, but we hope to eventuall get there.
 Below is the schedule for the regionals we are attending this year, in Glacier Peak HS and Auburn HS.

 **PNW DISTRICT GLACIER PEAK EVENT**
 Date: March 3 - March 5 2023